-To overcome this problem, the Guidelines require the trade repository not to apply the data in a back-dated MODI, COLU or CORR report to the Trade State Report for the Event Date in the back-dated report (para.99).131 However, the modification, collateral update or correction will be included in the Daily or Trading Activity Report by the trade repository (para.84)132 --- except if the proposed amendment is to change the Maturity Date or Termination Date (Table 2, field 2.14 and field 2.15, respectively) of a transaction that has already matured and for which the reporting window for the maturity date has closed (later than the working day after the maturity date) or after a termination report has been received by the trade repository, as such changes are not
+To overcome this problem, the Guidelines require the trade repository not to apply the data in a back-dated MODI, COLU or CORR report to the Trade State Report for the Event Date in a back-dated report (para.99).
+However, the modification, collateral update or correction will be included in the Daily Activity Report by the trade repository (para.84) --- except if the proposed amendment is to change the Maturity Date or Termination Date (Table 2, field 2.14 and field 2.15, respectively) of a transaction that has already matured and for which the reporting window for the maturity date has closed (later than the working day after the maturity date) or after a termination report has been received by the trade repository, as such changes are not permitted.

-The only cases in which the trade repository is required to not ignore the Event Date of a back-dated report are: (1) if the Event Date is a future date (para.83); (2) if the Event Date is later than the Maturity Date or Termination Date of a reported transaction (para.83(a)); or (3) if the back-dated report tries to change the Maturity Date (para.83(b)).
+&lt;sup>132 The only cases in which the trade repository is required to not ignore the Event Date of a back-dated report are: (1) if the Event Date is a future date (para.83); (2) if the Event Date is later than the Maturity Date or Termination Date of a reported transaction (para.83(a)); or (3) if the back-dated report tries to change the Maturity Date (para.83(b)).
 In any of these cases, the trade repository will reject the report.

-131 It is essential not to confuse the current record of a transaction held by a trade repository --- what might be called the "latest state of a trade" --- with the Trade State Report, which is a snapshot, taken at the end of a reporting window, of a transaction and sent to the reporting parties in a message compliant with ISO XML Schema auth.079).
+&lt;sup>133 It is essential not to confuse the current record of a transaction held by a trade repository --- what might be called the "latest state of a trade" --- with the Trade State Report, which is a snapshot, taken at the end of a reporting window, of a transaction and sent to the reporting parties in a message compliant with ISO XML Schema auth.079).

-132 This is a replay of the day's reports sent to the reporting parties in a message compliant with ISO XML Schema auth.052).
+&lt;sup>134 This is a replay of the day's reports sent to the reporting parties in a message compliant with ISO XML Schema auth.052).

-permitted.
-Note that ESMA wish to see changes or corrections that have not been submitted within their reporting deadlines to be sent as back-dated reports that will appear only in the Daily or Trading Activity Report.
+Note that ESMA wish to see changes or corrections that have not been submitted within their reporting deadlines to be sent as back-dated reports that will appear only in the Daily Activity Report.

-However, following a back-dated MODI, ESMA requires (see Question 6 of ESMA's Q&A of 28 January 2021) that the reporting parties also submit a MODI report updating the latest Trade State Report, which means the Event Date of that report must be the same as the reporting date (see Guidelines para.83(b)).133 This MODI report should include the latest data for the transaction.
+However, following a back-dated MODI of a repo that is still outstanding --- that is, prior to termination or the working day after the maturity date --- ESMA requires (see Question 6 of ESMA's Q&A of 28 January 2021) that the reporting parties also submit a MODI report updating the latest Trade State Report, which means the Event Date of that report must be the same as the reporting date (see Guidelines para.83(b)).
+This MODI report should include the latest data for the transaction.
 For example, if a repo is modified with effect from Wednesday, the modification should be reported on Thursday.
-If it is not reported until Friday and the modification persists until then, the backdated MODI report must include field 2.3 = Friday in order for the modification to be incorporated into the Trade State Report of the transaction for that Event Date.
+If it is not reported until Friday and the modification persists until then, the back-dated MODI report must include field 2.3 = Friday in order for the modification to be incorporated into the Trade State Report of the transaction for that Event Date.
 Note that this approach breaches the RTS on transaction reporting by violating the definition of field 2.3 but the Guidelines should be given precedence in order to ensure a workable procedure.

-This procedure would also seem to be required for back-dated COLU and CORR reports.
+This procedure would also seem to be required for back-dated COLU and CORR reports for repos that are still outstanding.